internsaurav/Artificial-Intelligence/SAT Solver/README.md

-SAT Solver programming in Proposition Logic<br />
+# SAT Solver programming in Proposition Logic
 -Learned how to encode Satisfability problems using propositional logic.
 Implemented the DPLL algorithm to solve the SAT problem using Python.<br />
 -Implemented the Propositional-Logic-Resolution algorithm to draw inference about satisfability of